Why Hot Tub Safety Is Essential for Children

 **Q: At what age can children safely use a hot tub?**

-**Q: What should I do if my child accidentally swallows hot tub water?**
+**Q: What action should I take if my child unintentionally ingests water from the hot tub?**

 **Q: Are there specific covers for families with children?**